SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Introduction

-We evaluate our watermark on Computer Vision (CV) and Natural Language Processing (NLP), using seven benchmark datasets and five popular SSL models both contrastive-based and generative-based.
-Firstly, SSL-WM can effectively verify the ownership of the stolen models in various downstream tasks, with the average outlier index 30.792, significantly greater than the preset threshold 3, thus verifying ownership correctly\footnote{The rational of setting such a threshold is discussed in Section \ref{subsec:ownership-verification}.}.
-Meanwhile, SSL-WM will not falsely claim ownership on the innocent models without our watermark embedded, with the largest outlier index as 0.674.
-Second, SSL-WM is robust against typical attacks that destruct embedded watermarks, i.e., fine-tuning and pruning, unless those attacks significantly downgrade the accuracy of the watermarked model, making the stolen model unusable.
-For example, 90\% pruning rate can reduce the outlier index less than 3, but the pruned models are left with only 17.5\% accuracy on average.
+We evaluate our watermark on Computer Vision (CV) and Natural Language Processing (NLP), using eight benchmark datasets and six popular SSL models both contrastive-based and generative-based.
+Firstly, SSL-WM can effectively verify the ownership of the stolen models in various downstream tasks, with the average outlier index 33.50, significantly greater than the preset threshold 3, thus verifying ownership correctly\footnote{The rationale of setting such a threshold is discussed in Section \ref{subsec:ownership-verification}.}.
+Meanwhile, SSL-WM will not falsely claim ownership of the clean models without our watermark embedded, with the largest outlier index as 1.22.
+Second, SSL-WM is robust against typical attacks that destroy embedded watermarks, i.e., fine-tuning, pruning and input preprocessing, unless those attacks significantly downgrade the watermarked model's accuracy, making the stolen model unusable.
+For example, on CV tasks, a 90\% pruning rate can reduce the outlier index to less than 3, but the pruned models are left with only 17.5\% accuracy on average.
+On binary classification NLP tasks, even if the accuracy of pruned models drops below 60\%, the average outlier index can still reach 6.06.
 Third, SSL-WM is stealthy and cannot be effectively detected by watermark detection methods.
-For instance, Neural Cleanse~\cite{wang2019neural} and ABS~\cite{liu2019abs} cannot generate the high fidelity trigger pattern as our ground truth watermark, since the values of Mask Jaccard Similarity between them are either 0 or close to 0.
-Also, LOF~\cite{breunig2000lof} cannot effectively detect the watermarked inputs, with an average of 1.375\% detection accuracy and 0.81\% performance degradation.
-Finally, SSL-WM achieves excellent fidelity.
-The accuracy of the watermarked DNN models is almost the same as that of the corresponding clean models, with an average of -0.42\% performance differences.
+For instance, Neural Cleanse~\cite{wang2019neural} and ABS~\cite{liu2019abs} cannot generate high-fidelity trigger patterns as our ground truth watermark, since Mask Jaccard Similarity value between them are either 0 or close to 0.
+MNTD~\cite{xu2021detecting} detects our watermark from the watermarked encoders with 0\% detection accuracy. \ignore{LOF cannot effectively detect watermarked inputs, with an average of 1.38\% detection accuracy and 0.81\% performance degradation.}Also, Beatrix~\cite{ma2022beatrix} achieves only a 0.2\% true positive rate on average when detecting watermarked samples.
+Februus~\cite{doan2020februus} cannot effectively detect our watermarked inputs to evade our watermark verification, as our watermark's MAD averages 16.61.
+Besides, SSL-WM also achieves excellent fidelity, i.e., the accuracy of the watermarked DNN models is almost the same as that of the corresponding clean models, with an average of 0.41\% performance downgrade.
+Most importantly, compared with the state-of-the-art watermark for SSL encoders, i.e., SSLGuard, our SSL-WM can successfully verify ownership of the stolen encoders reused in various downstream tasks like CIFAR-10, CINIC-10, and GTSRB, but SSLGuard cannot.

 \textbf{Contributions.} Our main contributions are outlined below: